 If you want to watch the London Eye New Year’s Eve fireworks live from the banks of the River Thames, you need to make sure you buy tickets in advance as they sell out very fast.

-It also isn’t clear on the official website that buggies are aloud, but I really don’t think you’d want to take a buggy somewhere as crowded as this.
+It isn’t clear on the official website that buggies are allowed, but I don’t think you’d want to take a buggy somewhere as crowded as this.

 - Primrose Hill (the highest point in Regent’s park),